MayaHill/MyDefender/README.md

 • If the castle reaches 0 hit points, the player loses.

+Install the library to launch the program with: "sudo apt-get install libcsfml-dev libcsfml-doc"

 To launch the game, use "./my_defender n"

 n = name of the map file